HatchApps/xavier-help/sandbox-reporting.md

 ## The Client Sandbox

-Each Client in Xavier has a Snadbox view in the sidebar.
-A core piece of Xavier functionality since it's launch, we start with Xero's Journal Line Items as a base, and supplement each record with additional data based on the type of journal it is - be it an Invoice, and Bank Transaction, a Credit Note and so on.
+Each Client in Xavier has a Sandbox view in the sidebar.
+A core piece of Xavier functionality since it's launch, we start with Xero's Journal Line Items as a base, and supplement each record with additional data based on the type of journal it is - be it an Invoice, Bank Transaction, Credit Note or so on.
 We also bring in Contact and Account information so you've got all the key information you need in one place.

 ## Practice Analysis